 Finally, you’ll see no #REF! anymore under the Value bar in the following dialog box.

-3. Apply the Workbook Relationship Diagram to Find Broken Links in Excel
+3. Applying the Workbook Relationship Diagram to Find Broken Links in Excel

 We can also use the Workbook Relationship Diagram to find out all the broken links.
 All the source files along with the broken links will be displayed in a diagram as the resultant data.
 Let’s go through the following procedures now to see how this relationship diagram works to identify and show the broken links more effectively than the previous methods.